Robinhood vs. Acorns

 Acorns Plans

-When it comes to accounts, Acorns offer two different types of accounts – Lite and Personal.
+When it comes to accounts, Acorns offer three different types of accounts – Personal, Personal Plus, and Premium.
 Aside from the difference in pricing, there is also a difference in the features included within each plan.
 We will now look at each plan individually to understand the differences between the two.

-The Acorns Lite plan is the cheapest option of the two at $1.00 per month.
-Out of the four products Acorns offers, the Lite Plan only includes the Acorn Invest and Acorns Earn.
+The Acorns Personal plan is the cheapest option of the three at $3.00 per month.
+Out of the other products Acorns offers, the Personal Plan only includes the Acorn Invest and Acorns Earn.
 You will also get access to many articles written by financial experts.
 This can help you grow your financial knowledge and save even more money while growing your investments.

-The Acorns Plan bumps up the monthly fee from $1.00 to $3.00.
-It includes everything that comes with the Lite Plan but also adds Acorns Later, and Acorns Spend.
+The Acorns Personal Plus plan bumps up the monthly fee from $3.00 to $6.00.
+It includes everything that comes with the Personal Plan but also adds a Acorns Later retirement account with a 1% IRA match on new contributions, and Acorns Spend.

 Acorns Investments